R3voA3/3den-Enhanced/README.md

 * Create a pull request

 # Contribute
 You want to contribute?
 Add your own code or optimise the existing one.
-Fee free to do so.
+Feel free to do so.
 Check [issues](https://github.com/RevoArma3/3den-Enhanced/issues) for open tasks.

 ## How to?